-And that’s where the third building block comes in – the behavioural science bit.
-We apply the behavioural science based theory of ‘nudging’ to all our customer engagement programmes – with proven success.
+And that’s where the third building block comes in – the behavioral science bit.
+We apply the behavioral science based theory of ‘nudging’ to all our customer engagement programs – with proven success.
 Nudging is based on the theory that people are often unable to make good decisions when they lack experience, context, knowledge, or are overcome with inertia.

 To date, most of the progress in working toward the 2050 net zero emissions target has come from the decarbonization of electricity supply.
 Moving forward, consumers will need to take on a greater role.
 The good news is, the public are increasingly aware and supportive of the need to live more sustainably.